HSBC shuts Duggal's India hedge fund after outflows

-LONDON HSBC's (HSBA.L) asset management arm said cash withdrawals by investors meant it was to close an India-focused hedge fund run by high-profile manager Sanjiv Duggal and which made strong returns last year.
+LONDON Feb 21 HSBC's asset management arm said cash withdrawals by investors meant it was to close an India-focused hedge fund run by high-profile manager Sanjiv Duggal and which made strong returns last year.

 A spokesman for HSBC Global Asset Management told Reuters on Thursday it was to close the India Alpha fund, a long-short equity fund launched in 2007.